Turtlefight/eco-game-notes/README.md

 # eco-game-notes
 Documentation of the changes i made to the default eco game to make it more enjoyable.

+### Chat Commands
+There are quite a few chat commands in eco.
+The most helpful ones i found are:
+- `/openserverui`: Opens a server gui to tweak server settings (host only command)
+- `/mark`: Creates a waypoint marker at the current player position (very useful to find back home ;) )

 ### Plant Growth
 Plants in eco can take multiple real-life days until they're fully grown.
 (Smaller plants like Beans are fully grown after 19 hours, but large trees can take up to 6 days until they're fully grown)